taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 ## [5] Configure firewall rules

 You can follow the instruction in [howto.12.1-dashcore-collateral-bearing-wallet-setup.gui.md](https://github.com/taw00/dashcore-rpm/blob/master/documentation/howto.12.1-dashcore-collateral-bearing-wallet-setup.gui.md), or just take these steps here.
+It's recommended that you review that document though and perhaps implement some of the additional suggestions it may provide.

 > _Note: Firewall rules can be a complicated topic.
 These are bare bones